Athlon1600/nginx-rtmp-server/README.md

 The original codebase stopped receiving updates years ago:
 https://github.com/arut/nginx-rtmp-module

-We will be using this fork instead:
+so we will be using this fork instead:
 https://github.com/sergey-dryabzhinsky/nginx-rtmp-module

 ## Projects using this library